BuckeyeSoftware/rex/doc/STYLE.md

 }
 ```

-The one **and only** exception to this rule is when you have another statement
+The one **and only** exception to this rule is if another statement proceeding
-proceeding it which requires braces and it's the only one.
+it requires its own braces.
 ```c
 // valid
 if (x) for (Size i = 0; i < 10; i++) {